List of Australia national cricket captains: Twenty20 International captains

+Captains in Men's ICC tournaments

 Other Men's captains

 Captains of World Series Cricket teams (during the Packer split) and of the Rebel Australian XI to visit apartheid South Africa in 1985–86 are as follows:

 World Series Cricket 1977–78 and 1978–79

 Ian Chappell captained the WSC Australians in five Supertests in 1977–78, winning one and losing four.
 His brother Greg Chappell took over for a sixth Supertest, which the WSC Australians won.
 In 1978–79 in Australia Ian Chappell captained the WSC Australians in four Supertests, winning one, losing two and drawing the other one.
 In the same season in the West Indies, Ian Chappell went on to captain in five Supertests, winning one, losing one and drawing three.

 South Africa 1985–86 and 1986–87

 Kim Hughes captained a Rebel Australian XI to South Africa in 1985–86.
 He captained his Australian XI in 3 Rebel "Tests", losing one of them and drawing the other two.
 He also captained in another rebel tour in 1986–87 in 4 Rebel "Tests", losing one of them and drawing the other three.